Iamhamza47/PNY-Project/README.md

 This is the personal portfolio website of Muhammad Hamza, showcasing my skills, projects, and experiences in frontend development and digital marketing.
 The portfolio is designed to be simple, responsive, and interactive, showcasing the following key areas:

 Key Features:
-Responsive Design: Built using HTML, CSS, and Bootstrap, the portfolio is fully responsive, ensuring it works seamlessly across all devices.
+Responsive Design: Built using HTML, CSS, the portfolio is fully responsive, ensuring it works seamlessly across all devices.
 Interactive Elements: The website includes interactive components like a dynamic greeting message based on the time of day and a contact form.
 Showcasing Projects: The portfolio section highlights a few of the projects I have worked on, such as a simple calculator, responsive web designs, and interactive forms.
 Skill Progress Bars: Displays my skills in HTML, CSS, and JavaScript, with progress bars to show the proficiency level.